nonono64qwertyu/SlowPythonKahootBot/README.txt

 SlowPythonKahootBot
 A kahoot bot written in python that is stupidly slow and bad

+Goal:
+- I know about a billion kahoot bots exist already, but from boredom I have decided to try to make my own in python.

 Requirements:

 - Selenium --> "pip3 install selenium"